Read more about the changes made on December 15 here.

 1. Your Stripe Account.

-Only businesses (including sole proprietors) and non-profit organizations located in the United States are eligible to apply for a Stripe Account and use the Services.
-Stripe and its Affiliates may provide Services to you or your Affiliates in other countries or regions under separate agreements.
+Only businesses (including sole proprietors) and non-profit organisations located in Romania are eligible to apply for a Stripe Account and use the Services.
+Stripe Group may provide Services to you or your Affiliates in other countries or regions under separate agreements.
 You and your Representative must not attempt to create a Stripe Account on behalf of or for the benefit of a user whose use of the Stripe services was suspended or terminated by Stripe, unless Stripe approves otherwise.

 1.2 Business Representative.